roedie/ansible-acme-sh/README.md

 issue wildcard certificates using Let's Encrypt.
 Focusing efforts onto 1 solution that works with all certificate types seemed like the right move.

+With standalone mode it is possible to create a central place to manage your SSL certificates.
+For instance it is possible to redirect the /.well-known/acme-challenge/ URL can be redirected to the central acme.sh server using NGINX or HAProxy and acme.sh can store it in Hashicorp Vault.
+This way all your certificates can be managed centrally using this Ansible role.

-With that said, I probably won't be supporting other modes such as standalone, webroot, nginx or Apache but nothing is set in stone.
+With that said, I probably won't be supporting other modes such as webroot, nginx or Apache but nothing is set in stone.

 ## Supported platforms